-You can get from Barcelona to Rome by train, bus or flight.
+How to get from Barcelona to Rome by train, bus or flight.

-Find all the dates and times for this journey by train, bus, and flight, .
+Find all the dates and times for this journey by train, bus, flight, and ferry .

 |Distance||533 miles (859 km)|

-|Popular travel companies||Flixbus or Ryanair|
+|Popular travel companies||FlixBus|

 It's easy to travel from Barcelona and Rome by either bus, train or plane.
 Budget travelers can find great deals on long distance buses, and trains allow you to take in the beautiful coastal scenery along the way.
 However, if you need to reach Rome fast, a plane is the only way to go.
 Flights take just under two hours and leave almost every hour from Barcelona's El Prat airport, making it often the best option in terms of both price and travel time.

 Return trips from Rome to Barcelona are also available.